Tauroctony

 CIMRM 641: Tauroctony scene on side A of a two-sided Roman bas-relief.
 2nd or 3rd century, found at Fiano Romano, near Rome, now on display in the Louvre.
 In the upper corners are Helios with the raven, and Luna.

 Tauroctony is a modern name given to the central cult reliefs of the Mithraic Mysteries in the Roman Empire.
-The imagery depicts Mithras killing a bull, hence the name tauroctony after the Greek word tauroktonos (ταυροκτόνος, "bull killing").
+The imagery depicts Mithras killing a bull, hence the name tauroctony after the Greek word tauroktonos (ταυροκτόνος, "bull killer").
 A tauroctony is distinct from the sacrifice of a bull in ancient Rome called a taurobolium; the taurobolium was mainly part of the unrelated cult of Cybele.
 (Note: The tauroctony should not be confused with a "taurobolium", which was an actual bull-killing cult act performed by initiates of the Mysteries of Magna Mater (Cybele), and has nothing to do with the Mithraic Mysteries.
 "There is no evidence that [initiates of the Mithraic mysteries] ever performed such a rite [i.e. a real bull killing], and a priori considerations suggest that a mithraeum - any mithraeum - would be a most impractical place to attempt it.")

 Despite the name, the scene is symbolic, and to date there is no known physical evidence that patrons of the Roman cult ever performed such a rite.
 Like all Greco-Roman mysteries, the Mithraic Mysteries was limited to initiates, and there is very little known about the cult's beliefs or practices.
-However, several images of the bull include a dorsuale ribbon or blanket, which was a Roman convention to identify a sacrificial animal, so it is fairly certain that the killing of the bull represents a sacrificial act.
+Several images of the bull include a dorsuale ribbon or blanket, which was a Roman convention to identify a sacrificial animal, so it is fairly certain that the killing of the bull represents a sacrificial act.

 Because the main bull-killing scene is often accompanied by explicit depictions of the sun, moon, and stars, it is also fairly certain that the scene has astrological connotations.
-However, despite dozens of theories on the subject, none has received widespread acceptance.
+Despite dozens of theories on the subject, none has received widespread acceptance.
 While the basic bull-killing image appears to have been adopted from a similar depiction of Nike, and it is certain that the bull-killing symbolism and the ancillary elements together tell a story (i.e. the cult myth, the cult's mystery, told only to initiates), that story has been lost and is now unknown.
 Following several decades of increasingly convoluted theories, Mithraic scholarship is now generally disinclined to speculation.